 About Elaine Hayes

 Elaine was raised in a suburb of Montreal.
-Her family fostered two children, and she found refuge from the family turmoil in books borrowed from a church's basement library.
+Her family fostered two children, and she found refuge from the household turmoil in books borrowed from a church's basement library.

 When her eldest child graduated from university in 2001, Elaine started.
 She began part-time studies at the University of Calgary, and, under the mentorship of several remarkable professors and instructors, she discovered a desire to write.
 Following graduation, she was awarded an Alberta Foundation for the Arts grant, which funded her attendance at the Humber School for Writers.
-She has had short stories published in numerous anthologies and magazines, and her debut novel, White Margarine, will be published in early 2022.
-She is now at work on the manuscript of her second novel.
+She has had short stories published in numerous anthologies and magazines, and she has completed her debut novel, White Margarine.
+She is now at work on the manuscript of her second novel, All Those Sample Pieces.

-Elaine is a member of the Writers' Union of Canada, the Writers' Guild of Alberta, and four book clubs.
-She is also an active community volunteer, a quilter, and an avid traveler.
+Elaine is a member of the Writers' Union of Canada.
+She is also an active community volunteer, a modern quilter, and an avid traveler.